akashsmaran/University_Ranking/README.md

 (2) Search for universities in a country
 (3) Search according to different filters like course wise

+Bonus!
+We have incorporated a machine learning model which predicts your chances of getting into a top university by details in your profile.

 Pre-requisite:-

 Run the ipython notebook to generate the sav model to run the machine learning model in your localhost!